 “To put it bluntly, there is nothing positive in the cisgender world about trans people.
 Not.
 One.
 Thing.” (note: “cisgender” means our brains/bodies agree about who we are)

 That statement has echoed in my head since I read it.
-The writer claims that us “f*cking cispeople,” as the writer calls us, are hugely unkind and awful, and we ARE.
-Piers Morgan is a great example (good lord, what a jerk), and so is Katie Couric (have some sense!).
+The writer claims that us “f*cking cispeople,” as the writer calls us, are hugely unkind and awful, and we ARE. buy isotretinoin in singapore (good lord, what a jerk), and where can i purchase isotretinoin (have some sense!).
 These two very public individuals had a chance to lay down some positivity about individuals who are trans*, and they didn’t.
 What the hell?

 In my world, obviously, that activist is flat-out wrong, but I don’t think I could get this person to believe me.
 That’s OK.
 This person has been hurt too much to hear me, and I respect that.
 In fact, some individuals who are trans* may read this post and tell me to STFU, I don’t get to talk about the trans* community.
 Fair enough.
 Yesterday on Facebook, in a discussion about the new gender labels, someone said, “I like that the cispeople can label themselves.
 Then I know who to watch out for.”
 Lots of likes.
 Understandable.